astromanu007/AI-Driven-Object-Detection-for-Autonomous-Cars-/README.md

 - Alerts for unsafe distances or posture faults.

 ## Additional Notes 📝🔍
-Further enhancements are on the way to improve the detection accuracy, performance, and extend the system capabilities for broader applications, including real-time monitoring and safety solutions. 🚀🛠️
+Further enhancements are on the way to improve the detection accuracy, and performance, and extend the system capabilities for broader applications, including real-time monitoring and safety solutions. 🚀🛠️

 **Note**: A version of this project designed specifically for autonomous cars has been modified and is still in use for research and development purposes.
 - **Performance**: Real-time processing may vary depending on the performance of your computer.